THE SLED...STORIES ABOUT LOCAL LIFE IN THE HAMPTONS--PART 1

 Here is a "slice" of life in The Hamptons---Many locals are around and yet not really accessible to others.
 So, my stories about Fred, a local farmers son, may give one a sense about this beautiful part of the country.
 This is the 1st in a series about life here.
 Complicated lives make us all a little more distant with our neighbors; our engagement with them can be a cursory "Hello, how are you?" and then move on.
 But then there are times when there is more--this is one of those times:

-It was an experience that made me feel like I got an answer to a question I have been asking of late: "What can I do that will make me feel less anxious, less fearful of life in general?"
+I had an experience today that made me feel like I got an answer to a question I have been asking of late: "What can I do that will make me feel less anxious, less fearful of life in general?"
 I have been feeling at a loss recently as to what to do with the concerns that I have now.

-I made the move to this new house about a month ago and the relief I feel is palpable--my health issues have all but disappeared too but I still have the anxiety that toxic mold can cause--it has not left yet.
+I made the move to this new house a few months ago and the relief I feel is palpable--my health issues have all but disappeared.
+I feel like a new person!

-When the following happened this morning, it was like an "AHA!"
+When the following happened the other morning, it was like an "AHA!"

 "Happy New Year Fred!"
 I yelled from my back door as he trudged through the snow drifts in my back yard.
 Happy New Year to you!"
 He yelled back over the growling of the wind.
 "I figured you might need some wood brought in..."

 It took him about 30 minutes to get the right amount of wood in the sled and to head back toward the house.
 When he got close enough I could see he had a bandage on his one hand and his face was very drawn and thin now since I last saw him.
-It just snowed yesterday and we got 16" here in Southampton plus a very low 4 degree temperature this morning.
-The Hamptons is not used to this!!
+It just snowed yesterday, and we got 16" here in Southampton plus a very low 4-degree temperature this morning.
+The Hamptons is not accustomed to this!!

 I am going to do that--I want to find something that I can do that no one else can do for others--and then I will do that, just to feel that feeling that Fred talked about!